-When you hear people talking about Chromebooks as if they were a different species from regular laptops, there’s a good reason: Chromebooks are in a class of their own.
+When you hear people talking about Chromebooks as if they were a different species from regular laptops, there is a good reason: Chromebooks are in a class of their own.
 Yes, they’re similar to ordinary notebooks, being essentially highly mobile, speedy laptops.
 But they run a totally different operating system, one that favors those who prefer Google and Android services.
-Let’s take a look at Chromebooks vs. laptops, and if buying a Chromebook is right for you.
+Let’s take a look at Chromebooks versus laptops, and if buying a Chromebook is right for you.

 Chromebooks are particularly lightweight, low-cost laptops that run Google’s Chrome platform and do most of their work in the cloud.
-They tend to be about the size of ultrabooks, with similar slim design features (many are also hybrids), but they’re far more budget friendly than an ultrabook or even an average laptop.
+They tend to be about the size of ultrabooks, with similar slim design features (many are also 2-in-1 hybrids), but they’re far more budget-friendly than an ultrabook or even an average laptop.
 Chromebooks are most often seen in the education world or as a first-time personal laptop.
-Chromebooks are primarily offered by Acer, Asus, HP and Samsung.
+Chromebooks are primarily offered by Acer, Asus, HP, and Samsung.
+Google also has its own premium Chromebook, the Pixelbook.

 The most obvious Chromebook feature is that these machines run on Chrome OS.
 If you’ve ever used the Chrome browser, you know what this is like; Chrome OS is a souped-up version of the browser with heavy reliance on Google’s own services such as Google Docs, Gmail, and Drive.
 If a laptop has Chrome OS, it’s a Chromebook.

 Chrome OS is designed to have a particularly light footprint.
 It doesn’t need a powerful processor or a lot of RAM to operate smoothly.
-Instead it relies on cloud services to store data and Google apps to function.
+Instead, it relies on cloud services to store data and Google apps to function.
 This is why Chromebooks tend to have so little storage.
-It’s also why they can’t really run programs like Microsoft Office (not without significant modification) or the full version of Photoshop, which can limit their usefulness to some consumers.
+It’s also why they can’t really run programs like Photoshop, which can limit their usefulness to some consumers.
+Some Chromebooks even have access to the Google Play Store, which allows you to run certain Android apps and games.

 Take a look at popular Chromebooks on the market and you’ll quickly see just how affordable they are.
-This Acer flagship model is $160.
-This HP version is $250.
-A popular 2017 Samsung model can be found for $226.
-This is another big departure compared to other laptops: Ultrabooks can easily surpass $1,000 even with basic specification, and something like an upgraded Surface Book can break $3,000.
+This HP flagship model is $600.
+This Acer version is $426.
+A popular 2017 Samsung model can even be found for $226.
+Asides from Google’s ultra-premium $1,000 Pixelbook Chromebook, this is another big departure compared to other laptops.
+Ultrabooks can easily surpass $1,000 even with a basic specification, and something like an upgraded Surface Book can break $3,000.

 Use in the wild